rmcvey/habitat/README.md

 The trust score is calculated using a weighted average of two components:

-Device Trust: The proportion of known devices connected or nearby (Bluetooth) in the environment.
+1. **Device Trust**: The proportion of known devices connected or nearby (Bluetooth) in the environment.
-Visit Trust: A time decay approach that takes into account the frequency and recency of visits to the habitat.
+2. **Visit Trust**: A time decay approach that takes into account the frequency and recency of visits to the habitat.

 The maximum possible trust score for the current number of visits is calculated using the time decay approach.
 The final trust score is then normalized to a range of 1.0 to 10.0.

 Usage